Object2Table Operator

 Configure the Object2Table Operator

-Now, you're ready to set up the Object2Table operator.
+Now, set up the Object2Table operator.
 Notice the value you enter in the Info window's Key Column Name and Value Column Name fields.
-These are the 2 column headers of your final table.
+These are the two column headers of your final table.

 1. Drag and drop an Object2Table operator onto your Data Workflow canvas.